proudloyaltier/timedia/README.md

 • Removed Tiri from navigation bar.

 ## What is TiMedia?
-TiMedia is a Google, Apple, and Microsoft replacement.
+TiMedia is a all-in one cloud storage service.

 ## How do I start posting?
 Visit https://hymenop.us and sign up.